Imanisima/School-Projects/DataStructures/Java/Lab2/Readme.md

+# Lab 2: Determining Duplicates
-Implement methods to determine if an array of integers in a certain range contains duplicate elements.
+Use Hashsets and Sorting Algorithms to determine if duplicates are present in an array of integers.